 Any contraindication for MRI: metallic foreign body, pacemaker, claustrophobia, pregnancy

-Use of medication directly affecting monoaminergic or cholinergic pathways (such as anticholinergic medication, or serotonin reuptake inhibitors).

 Sample size calculation

 Based on a previous studies with both tVNS and with BRV a power calculation (Δ=0.0002, SD=0.00023) is performed with MadCalc software aiming to distinguish an improvement on the composite index of > 2/3rd sd (seizure reduction, cognitive improvement, improvement of QOL), as this is a difference which is considered to have a potentially clinical relevance (Cohen, 1977.).
 The power calculation showed that a sample size of 18 per group is required to reach a statistical power of 80% (i.e. β=20% risk of type II errors) at α=0.05 (i.e. 5% risk of type I errors).
 Furthermore, a subject drop-out of 10% is estimated.
 Finally as the study uses two treatment arms, a gain of power of 30% is estimated.
 Therefore, in total 40 subjects are needed.